 The first argument of each chemical reaction function identifies the enzyme that catalyzes the reaction.
-The second argument specifies the reaction's rate.
+The second argument is a numerical value that specifies the reaction's rate.
 In addition, there are two, three, or four arguments specifying the substrate(s) and product(s) of the reaction.
 Table 1 shows the number of substrate(s) and product(s) and overall arity for each of the four chemical reaction functions.
-The runs in this paper use a first-order and second-order rate law.
+The functions are first-order and second-order rate laws.